Lost but not least! Mica Paris – Young Soul Rebels (Remix) (Big Life)

 She released her second album – ‘Contribution’ – 2 years after.
 Delivering gems such as ‘South Of The River’ as remixed by Blacksmith.
 And the Prince-penned ‘If I Luv U 2 Nite’.

 Strangely enough, ‘I Should’ve Known Better’ which she-penned and produced with Omar didn’t appear on the album.
 Only released as a limited 12″ Promo with remixes courtesy of K-Gee and eventually as the flipside of ‘South Of The River’.

 Her third and final delivery for 4th & B’Way, ‘Whisper And Prayer’, seeing her working with Narada Michael Walden and the late Rod Temperton productionwise.

 Mica most likely loved exploring different paths and atmospheres.
 This therefore explaining the impressive amount of luminaries she collaborated with.
 From Guru to Courtney Pine, Ray Hayden and Maxwell among others.
-She eventually performed on the main theme of Isaac Julien‘s ‘Young Soul Rebels’ OST back in 1991.
+She eventually performed on the main theme of the OST of Isaac Julien‘s ‘Young Soul Rebels’ film back in 1991.

 She also delivered ‘If You Could Love Me’ the same year on Wounded Bird Records.
 It featured the Brecker Brothers and also Will Downing in the backing vocals.

 Her last studio album, ‘Born Again’, seeing the light back in June 2009 on Rhythm Riders…